Mr-Quokka/oki/doc/src/getting-started/first-steps.md

 # First Steps

-> Some commands used here are not fully implemented and may change in the near future.

 ## Init

 To create a new package with Oki, use `oki init` in the project root directory: